amingolmahalle/Elasticsearch_Example/README.md

 <code>docker run --rm -p 5601:5601 --name kibana --network esnetwork kibana:7.9.3</code>

 after run containers,now We can run and test project.

+<h2>before runing and testing the project, it is better to talk about Key Concepts of the Elasticsearch</h2>

+<h2>Key Concepts</h2>
+<p>The key concepts of Elasticsearch are as follows:</p>
+<h3>Node</h3>
+<p>It refers to a single running instance of Elasticsearch.
+Single physical and virtual server accommodates multiple nodes depending upon the capabilities of their physical resources like RAM, storage and processing power.</p>
+<h3>Cluster</h3>
+<p>It is a collection of one or more nodes.
+Cluster provides collective indexing and search capabilities across all the nodes for entire data.</p>
+<h3>Index</h3>
+<p>It is a collection of different type of documents and their properties.
+Index also uses the concept of shards to improve the performance.
+For example, a set of document contains data of a social networking application.</p>
+<h3>Document</h3>
+<p>It is a collection of fields in a specific manner defined in JSON format.
+Every document belongs to a type and resides inside an index.
+Every document is associated with a unique identifier called the UID.</p>
+<h3>Shard</h3>
+<p>Indexes are horizontally subdivided into shards.
+This means each shard contains all the properties of document but contains less number of JSON objects than index.
+The horizontal separation makes shard an independent node, which can be store in any node.
+Primary shard is the original horizontal part of an index and then these primary shards are replicated into replica shards.</p>
+<h3>Replicas</h3>
+<p>Elasticsearch allows a user to create replicas of their indexes and shards.
+Replication not only helps in increasing the availability of data in case of failure, but also improves the performance of searching by carrying out a parallel search operation in these replicas.</p>

 <h2>Comparison between Elasticsearch and RDBMS</h2>